apg/sigusr2.net/src/entry/stupid-programming-language-arguments.md

 What does this mean?
 Absolutely nothing!
 It's a frivolous comparison for the sake of experiment, but is there a point here?

 Sort of.
-I choose to compare Scheme and OCaml simple because they are sort of duals of each other.
+I choose to compare Scheme and OCaml simply because they are sort of duals of each other.
 On the one hand, you have Scheme, vastly flexible and superior because of it's dynamic nature.
 On the other hand, you have OCaml, vastly flexible and superior because of it's